Takaya-Yamazato/IEICE-CS-edit/src/pages/index.md

   our journals are intereseted in the best research from across the field of communicaiton engineering.
 All editorial decisions are made by a team of top researchers.
-eb:
-  image: /img/trans_b.jpg
-  text: The IEICE Transactions on Communications originates from the IEICE
-    Transactions (Japanese language) that started in 1918, and took the current form in 1991 as one of the four English-language Transactions.
-It receives about 600 paper-submissions every year, of which over 60 percent come from countries outside Japan.
-Among those contributions, only high quality and outstanding papers are published on a monthly basis.
-The peer-review process is careful but yet efficient; it typically takes less than 12 months from submission to publication.
 comex:
   image: /img/comex.jpg
   text: IEICE Communications Express (ComEX) is a peer-reviewed online letter